amyqnguyen/Mood-Tracker/README.md

 <h3> Phase 4: Task 2</h3>

-- Option choosen: Make appropriate use of the Map interface somewhere in your code.
+- Option chosen: Make appropriate use of the Map interface somewhere in your code.
 - The map was used in the class MoodLogs in the model package.
 - The key type is a String and the values type is an ArrayList of Mood Logs.
 - I also added methods in the GUI class (addMoodLogToMap() and addSaveMoodLogToMap()), where the last saved Mood Log